stephengroat/do-k8s-promo/README.md

 - set up Loki w/ Grafana
 - multicluster and Prometheus federation
   - use simple Prometheus chart
-- separate standalone server for Grafana & Prometheus
-- add ingress for accessing the Dashboard
 - create github action for terraform-docs
 - relabeling config for the target prometheuses